laserpants/trombone/docs/usage-patterns-and-conventions.rst

 Naming
 ------

-Trombone makes two assumptions; namely that,
+Trombone makes two fairly idiomatic assumptions; namely that,

-* database tables and columns follow the fairly idiomatic ``lowercase_separated_by_underscores`` naming convention, and that
+* database tables and columns follow the ``lowercase_separated_by_underscores`` naming convention, and that
 * JSON objects use ``camelCase`` formatting.

-Conversion between these two formats is mostly implicit.
+Conversion between these two formats is usually implicit.

 Array Actions
 -------------